|Nutrition Facts (per serving)|

-These Brazilian doughnuts (bolinhos de chuva) are named for their raindrop shape.
+These Brazilian doughnuts, also known as bolinhos de chuva, are named for their raindrop shape.
 Some liken them to beignets.
 As you drop spoonfuls of batter into the oil, little peaks form, which become delicious crunchy bits on the outside of the doughnut.
 These cinnamon sugar doughnuts are very easy and quick to make, perfect for a weekend breakfast, and are also sometimes served with tea.